 Vincent S. Perez

-Mr Pérez is founder and CEO of Alternergy Partners, a renewable power company in emerging countries in Asia.
-He is also Chairman of Merritt Partners, an energy advisory firm to companies doing business in Asia, and Chairman of WWF-Philippines.
+He is founder and CEO of Alternergy Partners, a renewable power company in emerging countries in Asia and Chairman of Merritt Partners, an energy advisory firm to companies doing business in Asia.

 Mr Perez had 17 years experience first in Latin America credit and debt restructuring at Mellon Bank in Pittsburgh, and later in debt trading, capital markets and private equity in emerging countries at Lazard in London, New York and Singapore.
 He was General Partner of Lazard Frères in New York, and was Managing Director of Lazard Asia in Singapore.